How to Start a Corporation in Wyoming

 How much does it cost to incorporate in Wyoming?

-The filing fee to form a Wyoming corporation is $50.
 With that said, the cost of creating your corporation in its entirety will be specific to your company.
 As part of launching your corporation, you may also pay for: registered agent service, business licenses, business insurance, legal fees if you have a lawyer draft or review your operating agreement, business consulting fees, renting or purchasing an office or building, manufacturing, and marketing & advertising.

 Are corporate bylaws required in Wyoming?